1956 Poznań protests: Strikes

-On 28 June 1956, a spontaneous strike started at 6 a.m. at the multifactory complex of the Joseph Stalin Metal Industries.
+On 28 June 1956, a spontaneous strike started at 6:30 a.m. at the multifactory complex of the Joseph Stalin Metal Industries (ZiSPO).
 Around 80% of its workers, most of whom had lost bonus pay in June as the government suddenly raised the required work quota, took to the streets demanding pay compensation and some concessions of freedom, marching towards the city centre.
 Workers at other plants, as well as institutions and students, joined the procession.

 Between 9 and 11 a.m., about 100,000 people gathered on the Adam Mickiewicz Square in front of the Imperial Castle in Poznań, surrounded by buildings occupied by the city and Party authorities and police headquarters.
 The demonstrators demanded lower food prices, wage increases and the revocation of some recent changes in the law that had eroded workers' conditions.
 They further requested a visit from Polish Prime Minister Józef Cyrankiewicz, as the local government declared that they had no authority to solve the workers' problems.
 Some police officers also joined the crowd.

 After 10 a.m., the situation rapidly deteriorated, with rumours spreading that members of the negotiating delegation had been arrested.
 The local units of the regular police (Milicja Obywatelska) were unable to contain the crowd and the situation turned into a violent uprising as the crowds stormed the prison at Młyńska Street, where members of the delegation were believed to have been imprisoned; hundreds of prisoners were released around 10:50 am.
 At 11:30 am, the arms depot at the prison building was seized and the firearms distributed among the demonstrators.

 The crowd ransacked the Communist Party's local headquarters and then, at around 11 a.m., attacked the office of the Ministry of Public Security on Kochanowskiego Street, but were repulsed when the first shots were fired from its windows into the crowd.
 From then until 6:00 pm, they seized or besieged many government buildings and institutions in and around Poznań, including the district courthouse and the prosecutor's office, the radio jamming station on Dąbrowskiego Street, and police stations in Junikowo, Wilda, Swarzędz, Puszczykowo and Mosina.
 The prison camp in Mrowino and the military school at the Poznań University of Technology were seized and weapons taken.
 The police documents at the local police station, procuratorate and courthouse were destroyed.